 I made a change.
 I began taking out the things in my life that were causing me to essentially fail at life.
 I made choices that were for me.
 I made choices to take care of myself so that I then could actually offer the world the real whole me.
 Once you begin to see that discipline is actually your best friend and is here to help you become whole, you begin to see the routines, rituals, and practices in a whole new light.
 They become a joy to do.
 Anyone who has hit rock bottom and made a recovery can tell you that discipline, routine, and rituals become the most grounding and freeing things in life.

-When you being to embrace discipline, your mind frees up.
+When you begin to embrace discipline, your mind frees up.
 There is no longer an underlying shame or questioning of whether or not you are choosing to become whole and healthy.
 You know you are because you have given up the childish things that were once used to make you numb to reality.
 Discipline sets up boundaries that protect us from all the expectations that others have for us and it makes us become a confident person who puts fear in the backseat.

 To lack discipline, is to ignore ourselves and reality.

 I have watched so many people in town crash and burn.
 Rise to the top and fall off because of a lack of discipline.
 We think we are healthy when we get some praise and money, but that just feeds the fire and ego even more.
 We must have discipline in all areas of our life as this creates the space and freedom we truly long for.
 There is nothing more satisfying then laying your head down at night knowing you gave the day your best.
 For those that reject that and argue that going out and partying is more fun, I understand, I have been there.
 Regardless of what discipline has done to help my life, it required me to learn the hard way as well.
 Consider this blog as a seed that is planted.